pokt-network/docs/content/node/trustlessStaking.md

 The output address cannot be changed once staked; ensure it's correct and backed up.

 **How to verify that the output address is receiving the rewards?**
-Verify the output address is receiving rewards by checking its balance increase on poktscan.
+Verify the output address is receiving rewards by checking its balance increase on POKTScan.

 **Can the operator change the chains or service url?**
 The operator can change chains or the service URL; consult your node operator or POKTScan for the latest information before upstaking.